 ICS supports surgical teams humanitarian programs in order to bring surgical excellence to all parts of the world.
 Surgical supplies and equipment are sometimes donated to the host hospitals and medical schools they visit.
 Each "team" establishes an exchange of professional knowledge with the host country, which continues long after the mission is completed.
 All ICS volunteer members are encouraged to participate in these humanitarian projects or develop their own surgery-related humanitarian undertakings.
 Because the Surgical Teams are part of an ICS program, they are backed by a strong support system in every country they visit.

-ICS Surgical Teams have so far been sent to such countries as Bolivia, Brazil, Costa Rica, Ecuador, Ethiopia, Ghana, the Maldives, Mexico, Mongolia, Paraguay, Peru, Kenya, Malawi, Nigeria, Sudan, Israel, China, India, Iran, Kuwait, Nepal, Pakistan, Indonesia, the Philippines, and other countries.
+ICS Surgical Teams have so far been sent to such countries as Bolivia, Brazil, Costa Rica, Ecuador, Ethiopia, Ghana, the Maldives, Mexico, Mongolia, Paraguay, Peru, Kenya, Malawi, Nigeria, Sudan, Israel, China, India, Iran, Kuwait, Nepal, Pakistan, Indonesia, the Philippines, Thailand and other countries.

 The ICS Surgical Teams program provides:

 * More opportunities to help humanity and more appropriate and practical surgery for all when necessary.

 * Links between the host hospitals and the visiting teams and their hospitals or universities, so that there can be a fruitful exchange of information even after the visit.

 * The full support of local ICS Sections in the host countries.